 Theft and armed extortion has happened in taxis and really, if the dilapidated state of the taxis in Monrovia wasn't enough to make you steer clear, the fact that taxi drivers tend to rob foreigners should be.
 It's a good idea to stay away from public transportation altogether.

-If you're travelling outside of Monrovia, you can expect delays at all of the UNMIL checkpoints.
+If you're traveling outside of Monrovia, you can expect delays at all of the UNMIL checkpoints.
 Also expect lengthy detours due to amount of road infrastructure damaged by either the civil war, or the annual rains which can wash away roads and bridges.

 The political and civil situation in neighbouring countries can become destabilised quickly.
 It's generally a good idea not to travel anywhere in Liberia apart from Monrovia.
 If you do venture outside of Monrovia, be very careful around any of the neighbouring country boarders, particularly the Ivory Coast as there are armed groups which can cause trouble.